P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular

 \subsection{DWT-based PMD Block}

-Originally used in image de-noising tasks, Perona-Malik Diffusion (PMD) can suppress noise disturbance while preserving boundary details.
-Considering that echocardiograms contain heavy background noise that may interfere with segmentation accuracy, we propose the DWT-based PMD Block (shown in Fig.~\ref{fig2}) to act on feature maps so that the background noise can be filtered while some target boundary cues can be preserved.
+Initially used in image de-noising tasks, Perona-Malik Diffusion (PMD) can suppress noise disturbance while preserving boundary details.
+Considering that echocardiograms contain heavy background noise that may interfere with segmentation accuracy, we propose the DWT-based PMD Block to act on feature maps so that the background noise can be filtered.
+At the same time, some target boundary cues can be preserved.

 Given an input feature map $u$, its PMD equation can be expressed as: